-A discussion community is where members join to talk about a common interest, such as a favorite TV show, or fashion, celebrities, or sports teams.
+A discussion community is where members join to talk about a common interest, such as a favorite TV show, fashion, celebrities, or sports teams.

 If you have a discussion community, then engagement is the primary goal of your content.

-A good example of a discussion community is the Act!
+An excellent example of a discussion community is the Act!
 Community.
 It allows members to collaborate on new ideas and discuss experiences.

 One of the best examples is Apple’s Support Community.

 You can find service-related conversations, get help and advice on software and products from members, view product specifications for devices across the company’s history, and more.

 This type of community is pretty common among brands.
 A Forrester Research study found that 81% of companies have at least one form of a support community.

 B2B social media communities are essential for many reasons.
 Social media communities can help B2B businesses connect with their target audience across multiple platforms, which significantly improves brands’ customer acquisition.
 The relationship that these communities foster also helps with customer retention, garnering first-hand feedback, gaining an in-depth understanding of customer personas and needs, cutting support costs (such as handling support tickets), and improving brand image.
 Community members are more likely to become brand advocates.